imjasonh/terraform-playground/litestream/README.md

 Since it's just SQLite, this also supports standard SQL operations and semantics.
 It can be trivially tested locally without access to a cloud instance, or moved to other Litestream-compatible backends like S3.

 There are also potentially tenancy benefits to using a separate database for each user, which can be easily achieved with multiple SQLite instances.

+### Running locally

+Since the database is just SQLite, it's very easy to run this locally.
+Simply `go run ./` and the service will create `db.sqlite` in the current directory.
+You can browse to http://localhost:8080/ to see the service running, and interact with the database using standard tools.